rockstor/rockstor-doc/soho.rst

     # dd if=path_to_rockstor_iso of=/dev/<usb_flash_drive>

-Plug the USB flash drive into your soon to be RockStor Fileserver and power cycle the machine.
+Plug the USB flash drive into your soon to be Rockstor Fileserver and power cycle the machine.
 Please see :ref:`bootorderchanges` to boot the install media.